rbms-bsc/DCRMR/_pages/PPDM/Note-on-publication-statement.md

 >Note on publication statement: <CITE>The imprint is false; in fact published in Danzig (now Gdansk) by Jobst Hermann Flörke according to Hayn/Gotendorf</CITE>
 >(*Comment*: A separate note is used to provide a full citation for the reference to the published description)

-<a name="5.24.33.4">5.24.33.4</a> Make a note if the manifestation is issued in more than one physical part and the name or form of [Name of publisher](/DCRMR/ppdm/Name-of-publisher/) changes in the course of publication, transcribe the [Publication statement](/DCRMR/ppdm/Publication-statement/) of the first or earliest part and give the [Publication statement](/DCRMR/ppdm/Publication-statement/) of the later part(s) (see [Name of publisher](/DCRMR/ppdm/Name-of-publisher/), [5.22.35.1](/DCRMR/ppdm/Name-of-publisher/#5.22.35.1)).
+<a name="5.24.33.4">5.24.33.4</a> Make a note on publication statement if the manifestation is issued in more than one physical part and the name or form of [Name of publisher](/DCRMR/ppdm/Name-of-publisher/) changes in the course of publication, transcribe the [Publication statement](/DCRMR/ppdm/Publication-statement/) of the first or earliest part and give the [Publication statement](/DCRMR/ppdm/Publication-statement/) of the later part(s) (see [Name of publisher](/DCRMR/ppdm/Name-of-publisher/), [5.22.35.1](/DCRMR/ppdm/Name-of-publisher/#5.22.35.1)).

-<a name="5.24.33.5">5.24.33.5</a> Make a note if no name, address, or device of a publisher appears on the manifestation or if the responsibility of a publisher for a particular manifestation is conjectured.
+<a name="5.24.33.5">5.24.33.5</a> Make a note on publication statement if no name, address, or device of a publisher appears on the manifestation or if the responsibility of a publisher for a particular manifestation is conjectured.
 In any case of a supplied publisher, give supporting evidence in a note (see [5.22.36.1](/DCRMR/ppdm/Name-of-publisher/#5.22.36.1)).

 >Example:
 >Name of publisher: <CITE>[Anton Koberger]</CITE>